ashishjadhav/AD_classification/README.md

 Random Forest is an ensemble of Decision Trees, providing a robust and accurate classification by combining the predictions of multiple trees.

 ## Limitations
 Audio data, especially when represented by features such as eGeMAPSv02, can be high-dimensional.
-Traditional machine learning algorithms may struggle with the curse of dimensionality, leading overfitting.
+Traditional machine learning algorithms struggle and lead to overfitting.
 Next version of the project will implement neural architecturs to solve this issue.

 ## Technology Stack